Time Raiders: Plot

-Sanxing's team blasts an entrance into the tomb complex but are pursued by another team of grave robbers led by Ning, who is in Hendrix's employ.
+Sanxing's team blasts an entrance into the tomb complex but they are pursued by another team of grave robbers led by Ning, who is in Hendrix's employ.
 Ning releases drones which scan the tomb structure and relay the data to Hendrix.
 Sanxing's team brave booby traps and flesh-eating beetles but Wu and Zhang are separated by a cave-in.

 Ning's team enters a chamber containing dormant warriors that appear human but, on analysis, are composed of plant cells.
 A warrior awakens and attacks the team, forcing them to retreat.

 Wu wanders into the warriors’ chamber where he reunites with Zhang; they kill the awakened warrior, but Ning appears, stealing the key.
 Wu and Zhang catch up to Ning, who demands Hendrix reveal the purpose of the mission.
 Hendrix reveals that the Snake Empress ingested the essence of a magical tree to sleep for two thousand years and create an army of worms to destroy humanity when she awakens, immortal.

 Hendrix directs them to the Snake Empress’ lair, which they access with the key.
 The Empress awakens, sending her worms out into the world.
 Sanxing's and Ning's teams also enter the lair.
 Zhang battles the Empress but is unable to penetrate her magnetic force field.
-Wu convinces Hendrix to discard his life's goal of achieving immortality and tell them how to defeat the Empress.
+Wu convinces Hendrix to discard his life's goal of achieving immortality and tells them how to defeat the Empress.
 Sanxing's and Ning's men use explosives to destroy the magnetic fields, letting Zhang kill the Empress, thereby killing her worms.
 As Wu, Ning, Sanxing, and the remnants of their teams escape the collapsing lair, Wu looks back at Zhang, who is unable to escape.